Martin Sandberger: Background and early career

 Martin Sandberger was born in Charlottenburg, Berlin as a son of a director of IG Farben.
 Sandberger studied law at the Universities of München, Köln, Freiburg and Tübingen.

 At the age of 20 he joined the Nazi Party and the SA.
-From 1932 - 1933 Sandberger was a Nazi student activist and student leader in Tübingen.
-On 8 March 1933 Sandberger and fellow student Erich Ehrlinger raised the Nazi flag in front of the main building at the University of Tübingen.
+From 1932 to 1933, Sandberger was a Nazi student activist and student leader in Tübingen.
+On 8 March 1933, Sandberger and fellow student Erich Ehrlinger raised the Nazi flag in front of the main building at the University of Tübingen.
 (Like Sandberger, Ehrlinger would take charge of an Einsatzkommando in 1941, and in so doing, commit thousands of murders.)

-By 1935 he had obtained his doctorate degree.
-As a functionary of the Nazi student League he eventually became a university inspector.
-In 1936 he became an enlisted member of the SS and under the command of Gustav Adolf Scheel for the SD in Württemberg.
+By 1935, he had obtained his doctor of law degree.
+As a functionary of the Nazi student League, he eventually became a university inspector.
+In 1936. he became an enlisted member of the SS and came under the command of Gustav Adolf Scheel for the SD in Württemberg.

-He began a career with the SD and by 1938 he had risen to the rank of SS Sturmbannführer (major).
-Sandberger worked as an assistant judge in the Interior Administration of Württemberg and became a government councillor in 1937.
+He began a career with the SD and, by 1938, he had risen to the rank of SS-Sturmbannführer (major).
+Sandberger worked as an assistant judge for the Interior Ministry of Württemberg and was appointed as a Regierungsrat (government councilor) in 1937.

 Activities during the Second World War

 Following the German invasion and occupation of Poland in September 1939, Heinrich Himmler embarked on a program, known as Heim ins Reich (approximate translation: Return to the Nation) which involved driving out the native population in areas of Poland and replacing them with ethnic Germans (Volksdeutsche) from various countries, such as the Baltic states and Soviet-occupied eastern Poland.
-On 13 October 1939 Heinrich Himmler appointed Sandberger the boss of the Northeast Central Immigration Office (Einwandererzentralstelle Nord-Ost) and tasked with the "racial valuation" (rassische Bewertung) of the various Volksdeutsche immigrants.
+On 13 October 1939 Himmler appointed Sandberger the chief of the Northeast Central Immigration Office (Einwandererzentralstelle Nord-Ost) and tasked with the "racial evaluation" (rassische Bewertung) of the various Volksdeutsche immigrants.
+Sandberger also performed this task in western Prussia, deporting Jews from Schneidemühl (today, Piła) to Lublin to enable Baltic Germans to be settled there.
+In May 1940, he was transferred to Alsace after the fall of France to perform the same function.
+In April 1941, Himmler assigned him to coordinate the removal of Slovenes from northern Slovenia following the German defeat of Yugoslavia.

-In June 1941 Sandberger was appointed chief of Sonderkommando 1a of Einsatzgruppe A. During the first two weeks of the German invasion of the Soviet Union, which began on 22 June 1941, Sandberger traveled with Franz Walter Stahlecker, the commander of Einsatzgruppe A. Sandberger was involved since March 1941 in the distribution of a business plan for the RSHA and a director of the curriculum organization of the schools (Lehrplangestaltung der Schulen).
+In June 1941, Sandberger was appointed chief of Sonderkommando 1a of Einsatzgruppe A. During the first two weeks of the German invasion of the Soviet Union, which began on 22 June 1941, Sandberger traveled with Franz Walter Stahlecker, the commander of Einsatzgruppe A. Sandberger was involved since March 1941 in the distribution of a business plan for the RSHA and a director of the curriculum organization of the schools (Lehrplangestaltung der Schulen).